Sarıyer: Sarıyer today

 Yeniköy consists of luxury villas on a hillside and a small area of tightly packed old houses near the sea.
 The latter area, the old village, has a longstanding Greek community, evidenced by its Orthodox churches.
-Yeniköy's long-established cafes and bakeries lends to a cosmopolitan feeling reminiscent of old Istanbul.
+Yeniköy has many long-established cafes and bakeries reminiscent of old Istanbul.
 Former prime minister Tansu Çiller lives in a town-house on the seafront.
 In recent years Yeniköy has acquired a community of Filipinos, working as domestic help in the big villas.

 Tarabya was formerly the Greek Theràpia, the name of which comes from the Greek word therapeia (therapy) and indicates the area's former use as a sanctuary from the city for the sick.
-It is now a classy neighbourhood, dominated by the once grand Tarabya Hotel.
+It is now an affluent neighbourhood, dominated by the once grand Tarabya Hotel.
 There are fish restaurants and 'taverna' featuring traditional Turkish music, drink, and atmosphere.
 Marmara University has a small site here, teaching French, housed in a villa built by Alexander Ypsilantis.
 A stream once flowed to the Bosphorus, but is now covered by concrete.
 Tarabya also is home to the German consulate.

-Büyükdere was formerly the Greek-Byzantine Vathys Kòlpos District, 'the deep gulf' in Greek).
-It was originally a quiet residential area composed mostly of old, quiet neighborhoods.
+Büyükdere was formerly the Greek-Byzantine Vathys Kòlpos District, 'the deep gulf' in Greek.
+It was originally a residential area composed mostly of old, quiet neighborhoods.
 However, recent years have seen the construction of expensive apartments and condominiums.
-Home to a number of churches, the Spanish and Russian summer consulates and the Sadberk Hanim Museum.
-There are places to sit by the Bosphorus and sip tea.
+Home to a number of churches, the Spanish and Russian summer consulates and the Sadberk Hanım Museum.
+The area is also known for its börek.

 Bahçeköy was formerly the Byzantine Petra district.
-One of the northern villages of Sarıyer.
+It is one of the northern villages of Sarıyer.
 After Suleiman the Magnificent came back from Belgrade, he settled the Serbs in the nearby forest, which has since been known as the "Belgrade" Forest (Belgrad Ormanı.)
 In the 19th century, the village was inside the Belgrad Forest but due to the latter's retreat before development, Bahçeköy now sits on the forest's edge.
 Atatürk Arboretum is in Bahçeköy.